-When PaykanArtCar partnered with Toronto-based arts non-profit 3.19.27(2) to tour the inaugural PaykanArtCar across Canada, they reached out to Matte PR to help spread the word.
-Our scope of work included events PR, media relations and strategic consultation.
+When PaykanArtCar sought a Canadian agency, they reached out to Matte PR to help spread the word.
+Our scope of work included media relations, events PR and strategic consultation.

 PaykanArtCar is a non-profit, non-partisan organization that unites the talents of contemporary Iranian artists with a beloved symbol of national pride, the Paykan automobile.
 The organization periodically commissions contemporary Iranian artists to use a historic Paykan — once a gift from the Shah of Iran to the authoritarian Romanian dictator Nicolae Ceaușescu — as a canvas to highlight human rights abuses in Iran.
 Using art, PaykanArtCar advocates for the rights of all Iranians, regardless of their race, religion, gender or sexual orientation.
 The first iteration of the PaykanArtCar was painted by Iranian artist and activist Alireza Shojaian.
 His work gives voice to the LGBTQ+ community in Iran who live under an oppressive regime, risking imprisonment and the death penalty for being who they are.

 The car was exhibited in Toronto and Montreal.
 For both of these exhibitions, Matte PR invited a select group of media and influencers to attend an exclusive event to learn more about the meaning behind the artwork.